 EMBRACE THE FEAR!

-Jump out of a plane at 15,000ft with a 60-second free-fall at 200km/hour – this will be the ultimate experience of a lifetime and Queenstown is the perfect place to sign up for this incredible experience.
+Jump out of a plane at 15,000 feet with a 60-second free-fall at 124m/hour.
+This will be the ultimate experience of a lifetime as you’ll get to marvel at the incredible skyline Queenstown is blessed with.

-With mind-blowing views over the lakes and mountains, this isn’t just a regular sky-diving experience.
-It’s considered one of the most beautiful ranges in the world, and with the choice of jumping out at altitudes of 15,000ft, 12,000ft or 9,000ft you can guarantee you will make some memories for life.
+With mind-blowing views over the lakes and mountains, this isn’t just a regular skydiving experience.
+It’s considered one of the most beautiful ranges in the world.
+And with the choice of jumping out at altitudes of 15,000 feet, 12,000 feet, and 9,000 feet, I can guarantee you will make some memories for life.

 “NZONE Skydive, Queenstown is New Zealand’s 1st Tandem Skydive Operation.
-Having commenced operating in 1990 we have gained over 25yrs experience in the industry and jumped over 300,000 customer to-date.”
+Having commenced operating in 1990 we have gained over 25 years experience in the industry and jumped over 300,000 customers to-date.”

-Another Bungee Jump?
+Another bungee jump?
 Well, this is Queenstown, so what did you expect?
-This Bungee jump is special though, it’s the original site of the Queenstown bungy jump.
-This means it was the FIRST EVER organized commercial bungee site in history.
+This bungee jump is special, though.
+It’s the original site of the Queenstown bungy jump.
+This means it was the first ever organized commercial bungy site in history.

-It’s seen over 650,000 people jump from the historic suspension bridge over the years, and even offers the option for splashing into the bright blue water with your head as you reach the end of your bungee line.
+It’s seen over 650,000 people jump from the historic suspension bridge over the years.
+It even offers the option for splashing into the crystal blue water with your head as you reach the end of your bungee line.

 “As you shuffle out to the edge of the bridge, heart pounding and mind racing, remember this – you’ve found yourself at the World Home of Bungy.
 This is the original.
 Many people have come and gone, on a mission to push the limits and test themselves.
 Time for you to make the same leap of faith.”

-This is the perfect full day hike to get your insulin levels back down after all of the thrilling adrenaline boosting activities you must have been having.
-The roundtrip journey to the peak will take you anywhere from 5 to 8 hours return.
-Personally, as someone with a decent fitness level who is used to full-day hiking, I found it only took me around 5 hours to complete (and I did have quite a few breaks on the way).
+Personally, as someone with a decent fitness level who is used to full-day hiking, I found it only took me around five hours to complete (and I did have quite a few breaks on the way).